What are cookies?

 What types of cookies do we use?

 Strictly Necessary Cookies

 These cookies are essential to enable you to move around the website and use its features, such as making donations or buying merchandise.
 Without these cookies, we cannot provide some of the basic functionalities of our website.

 These cookies collect information about how visitors use our websites, for instance which pages visitors go to most often, and the pages that they don’t.
 This helps us to understand and improve the site so it is easy to use and includes helpful content.
 These cookies don’t collect information that identifies visitors, so we can’t identify you individually.

 These cookies allow our website to remember the choices you make as you browse the site.
-For instance, your login details and to enable you to provide your comments in our Families’ Forum.
+For instance, your login details.
 They provide more enhanced and personal features.
 The information collected is anonymised and they cannot track your browsing activity on other sites once you leave our site.

 How to turn off cookies